MIT-LCP/mimic-website/content/mimictables/inputevents_mv.md

 `STARTTIME` and `ENDTIME` record the start and end time of an input/output event.

-* `STARTTIME` is only available for inputs, and is unavailable for a large portion of the data (see the [understanding IOEVENTS page](/mimicdata/ioevents))
-* `ENDTIME` is the only time used for outputs

 ## ITEMID

 Identifier for a single measurement type in the database.
-Each row associated with one `ITEMID` (e.g. 212) corresponds to an instantiation of the same measurement (e.g. heart rate).
+Each row associated with one `ITEMID` which corresponds to an instantiation of the same measurement (e.g. norepinephrine).
-Metavision `ITEMID` values are all above 220000.
-A subset of commonly used medications in CareVue data have `ITEMID` values are between 30000-39999.
-The remaining input/output `ITEMID` values are between 40000-49999.
+MetaVision `ITEMID` values are all above 220000.
+Since this data only contains data from MetaVision, it only contains `ITEMID` above 220000 (see [here](/mimicdata/metavision/) for details about MetaVision)

 ## AMOUNT, AMOUNTUOM

-`AMOUNT` and `AMOUNTUOM` list the amount of a drug or substance administered to the patient either between the `STARTTIME` and `ENDTIME` (if both are available) or at the `ENDTIME` (when the exact start time is unknown, but usually up to an hour before).
+`AMOUNT` and `AMOUNTUOM` list the amount of a drug or substance administered to the patient either between the `STARTTIME` and `ENDTIME`.

 ## RATE, RATEUOM

-`RATE` and `RATEUOM` list the rate at which the drug or substance was administered to the patient either between the `STARTTIME` and `ENDTIME` (if both are available), or it lists the rate at which the drug is *currently* administered at the `ENDTIME`.
+`RATE` and `RATEUOM` list the rate at which the drug or substance was administered to the patient either between the `STARTTIME` and `ENDTIME`.

 ## STORETIME